-Read the Lamborghini Gallardo Spyder convertible (2006 - 2013) car review by Auto Trader's motoring experts, covering price, specification, running costs, practicality, safety and how it drives.The Auto Trader expert verdict: 3.8 The open-topped Gallardo is one of the most exciting cars in the world.
-Not for the shy retiring type though.
+Read the Lamborghini Gallardo Spyder convertible (2006 - 2013) car review by Auto Trader's motoring experts, covering price, specification, running costs, practicality, safety and how it drives.

 Although the Gallardo has been around since 2003 it’s still a real head-turner – and the open-top Spyder especially so.
 It doesn’t look quite as slick as the coupe with the roof up, but is nothing short of spectacular with it folded away.
 The Performante model really stands out with extrovert carbon detailing and a large fixed rear wing in place of the regular version’s retractable item.

 As in the Gallardo coupe, if you’re familiar with the latest Audis you’ll recognise some of the switchgear.
 That’s no bad thing, as it all works well and its action is well-damped.
 The Lamborghini has fantastic seats too and a lot of adjustment to allow drivers of all shapes and sizes to get comfortable.
 That Performante version’s cabin is carbon fibre overload, which may not suit some.

 All the Gallardo’s luggage space is in its nose, so the Spyder is no worse off than the coupe in that respect.
 Although, that still means only 110 litres to play with, so pack light in soft bags.
 Better still, opt for the fitted luggage.
 It’s no better inside the cabin, where there are precious few areas to store anything substantial.